virubiotor/authentication-made-simple/README.md

 # Generate a self-signed certificate for localhost
 mkcert -client -pkcs12 localhost
 # This will create a file named localhost-client.p12 in the current directory.
-# Assuming we are in the root of the repository, you can move it to the code/scenarios/PoPmTLS folder:
-mv localhost-client.p12 code/scenarios/PoPmTLS/
 # Certificates last for 2 years and 3 months by default...
 ```